 Long term National visas D (study, work or family reunion) are processed and applications are accepted.

 All foreign nationals who are already holders of a Swiss residency permit can enter Switzerland upon presentation of their valid residency permit.

-For updates on the situation please check the following link: Corona: Questions and answers on entry and stay in Switzerland, the exceptions and suspension of visas
+Before you travel, please check the website of the State Secretariat for Migration SEM under the following link: Corona: Questions and answers on entry and stay in Switzerland, the exceptions and suspension of visas